UpgradeDenied/SiriCoin-Chain/README.md

 ``python3 mainnet-main.py``

 * Note that your Python version needs to be atleast 3.9 in order to the mainnet to work. also the mainnet once running will automatically sync to the network by itself.

+# RPC Documentation
+You can view the RPC Documentation [Here](https://docs.siricoin.tech/rpc-documentation).